clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - Getting fancy
-- Use desctructuring to simplify the return
+- Use destructuring to simplify the return
 - Arrow function, implicit return

 ```JAVASCRIPT